sCompile: Critical Path Identification and Analysis for Smart Contracts: Approach

-Given a bound $b$ on the number of call depth (i.e., the number of function calls) and a bound on the loop iterations, there could be still many paths in the CFG to be analyzed.
-For instance, there are $6$ program paths in the \emph{toyDAO} contract with a call depth bound of 1 (and a a loop bound of 5) and 1296 with a call depth bound of 4.
+Given a bound $b$ on the number of call depth (i.e., the number of function calls) and a bound on the loop iterations, there are still many paths in the CFG to be analyzed.
+For instance, there are $6$ paths in the \emph{toyDAO} contract with a call depth bound of 1 (and a loop bound of 5) and 1296 with a call depth bound of 4.
 This is known as the path explosion problem~\cite{anand2008demand}.
-Examining every one of them, either automatically or manually, is likely infeasible.
-Thus, it is important that we focus on the important ones.
-In this work, we focus mostly on the program paths which are money-related.
-The reason is although there are a variety of vulnerabilities~\cite{atzei2017survey}, almost all of them are `money'-related as attackers often target vulnerability in the smart contracts for monetary gain.
+In this work, we focus on money-related paths to avoid path explosion as almost all vulnerabilities~\cite{atzei2017survey} are `money'-related.

-To systematically identify money-related program paths, we label the nodes in the CFG with a flag indicating whether it is money related or not.
-A node is money-related if and only if its basic block contains any of the following opcode instructions: \inst{CALL}, \inst{CREATE}, \inst{DELEGATECALL} or \inst{SELFDESTRUCT}.
-In general, one of these opcode instructions must be used when Ether is transferred from one account to another.
-A program path which traverses through a money-related node is considered money-related.
-Note that each opcode instruction in EVM is associated with some gas consumption which technically makes them money-related.
+A node is money-related if and only if its BBL contains any of following opcode instructions: \instr{CALL}, \instr{CREATE}, \instr{DELEGATECALL} or \instr{SELFDESTRUCT}.
+In general, one of these instructions must be used when Ether is transferred from one account to another.
+A path which traverses through a money-related node is considered money-related. \footnote{Note that each opcode instruction in EVM is associated with some gas consumption which technically makes them money-related.
+Gas\cite{wood2014ethereum} is the cost of any transaction that can be utilized to measure actions on Ethereum platform.
 However, the gas consumption alone in most cases does not constitute vulnerabilities and therefore we do not consider them money-related.

-For instance, given the CFG of \emph{toyDAO} shown in Fig.~\ref{toyDAOCFG}, $Node\_112\_162$ contains a \inst{CALL} instruction, implementing statement~\inst{msg.sender.call.value(value)()}, and thus is money-related.
-Any path that traverses through $Node\_112\_162$ is a money-related path.
-In Fig.~\ref{toyDAOCFG}, we visualize money-related nodes with black background.

-Focusing on money-related paths allows us to reduce the number of path to analyze.
-For instance, the number of paths is reduced from 6 to 2 with a bound $1$ and it is reduced from 1296 to 116 such paths with a bound $4$.
+In Fig.~\ref{toyDAOCFG}, we visualize money-related nodes with black background (e.g., the node $Node\_112\_162$ with a \instr{CALL} statement~\instr{msg.sender.call.value(value)()}).}